Picoma/Game-launcher/README.md

 ## Description

-A small GUI gog game launcher I did as a personnal Python exercise.
-It retrieves the games installed in the default installation folder (set in the config file) and then creates the interface accordingly, to enable launch and uninstallation.
+A small GUI GOG game launcher I did as a personnal Python exercise.
+It retrieves the games installed in the default installation folder (`$HOME/GOG Games/`) and then creates the interface accordingly, to enable launch and uninstallation.
 It was designed primarily for Linux machines, since Windows and macOS can use the GOG Galaxy client.

 ## Installation